Nosskirneh/radio.net-spotify/README.md

 5. For each radio station you would like to save, create a new Spotify playlist.
 Copy its Spotify URI within Spotify and store it into the `playlist_uri` field.
 6. Also enter the `station_name` of the station and the `limit` of how many tracks to save in the playlist.
 Some radio stations, such as [Antenne Bayern Classic Rock](http://antenneclassicrock.radio.net/), have their ads as the track name.
 Entering the exact name will thus filter these out.

+### Other endpoints
+RadioPlay and ILikeRadio are also supported.
+Finding the respective station ID can be done in similar fashion as for radio.net.

 ### Create a Spotify application (required for API access)
 1. Create a Spotify application at https://developer.spotify.com/my-applications/
 2. Add `http://localhost:8888/callback` as a redirect URL for your app.